GeorgeAlex2004/FarmBnB/frontend/README.md

 This is the frontend application for FarmBnB, an AirBnB-like property booking platform.

+**Note**: This is a frontend-only application using Supabase for backend services.
+No separate backend server is required.

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js 18+
 - npm or yarn
+- A Supabase project (sign up at https://supabase.com)

 ### Installation